turingschool/curriculum/source/projects/contact_manager.markdown

 end
 ```

-Run your tests with `bundle exec rake` and the tests should pass.
+Run your tests with `bundle exec rake` and everything should pass.

 Add a second test: